Coronavirus COVID-19 Information

 Benefits of the program include a decrease in anxiety and isolation, an increase in coping strategies and sense of hope, a buffer in the impact of stress on health and coping, and a chance to see others successfully manage their own problems.

 Contact Susan Garland, MSW, LICSW, clinical social worker, at 401-606-2044 to get involved.

 Woman to Woman (W2W) is a national program of the Ovarian Cancer Research Alliance, available in more than 40 hospital-based and community programs nationwide.
 W2W offers women with gynecologic cancers the opportunity to meet with a trained mentor volunteer.
 Volunteer mentors offer women comfort, help and advice by sharing the wisdom, experiences and insight of someone who has walked in their shoes.

 Find out more: If you are a survivor of a gynecologic cancer and would like to be become a volunteer mentor or if you are diagnosed with a gynecologic cancer and would like to talk with a volunteer mentor, please contact Susan Garland, LICSW at 401-606-2044.

 The Women’s Cancer Survivorship Program at the Women’s Medicine Collaborative is a program tailored to the unique needs of women.

-The Young Women’s Breast Cancer Program is for women 42 years old and younger who are living with or have survived breast cancer, and who may still be receiving treatment.
-Topics of discussion include issues relevant to young breast cancer patients, including sexuality, exercise, decreasing risk of cancer, and stress reduction.
+The Young Fight Strong Program is for women 45 years old and younger who are living with or have survived breast and or gynecological cancer.
+The program provides workshops, lectures, research opportunities, and group discussions on issues relevant to young patients who have breast or gynecological cancers.
+Discussion topics include sexuality, exercise, decreasing risk of cancer, and stress reduction.

 Special events and educational opportunities are also available for survivors.
 Please check back for the latest events.